 Microchips are a permanent form of identification that stays with the pet for life.
 Each microchip is about the size of a grain of rice, and is inserted via a hypodermic needle under the skin of the animal, between the shoulder blades – a very quick procedure that does not require anaesthesia.

 Each microchip has a unique code which identifies the animal, and is connected with the owners details on a central database.
-It is important to keep those details updated, so if you move house or change phone numbers, please let on of our staff know and we can let you know how to go about editing the record, or do it for you.
-Veterinary hospital and animal shelters have a special scanner which is able to read the code on the microchip.
+It is important to keep those details updated, so if you move house or change phone numbers, please let one of our staff know and we can let you know how to go about editing the record, or do it for you.
+Veterinary hospitals and animal shelters have a special scanner which is able to read the code on the microchip.
 Since the introduction of microchips many years ago, enormous numbers of lost pets have been reunited with their owners, when previously they would never have found their way home.

 GVH is fully accredited to implant microchips as required by NSW State Government law.
 We also meet the accreditation requirement of the Australian Veterinary Association in routinely providing national data base recording of all animals microchipped at Gladesville.